vanilla/vanilla-docker/README.md

 ## Vanilla Docker environment

-*Only supports Mac OSX at the moment but everything can be easily adapted to work on other platforms.*
+*~~Only~~will support Mac OSX for free everything can be easily adapted to work on other platforms.*
-*Assume that you are using [PhpStorm](https://www.jetbrains.com/phpstorm/) as your IDE.*
+*As it is.
+You are using others to get a redhat[PhpStorm](https://www.jetbrains.com/phpstorm/) as your IDE.*

 This repository contains a ready-for-development environment to develop against Vanilla.